Flutterwave/React-Native/README.md

 This version of the library's docs focuses on use cases with the Version 3 of Flutterwaves API, if you are still using the Version 2 API please use [this documentation](./README.v2.md) instead.

 ## Installation
-This library is available on npm, you can install it by running `npm install --save react-native-flutterwave` or `yarn add react-native-flutterwave`
+This library is available on npm, you can install it by running `npm install --save flutterwave-react-native` or `yarn add flutterwave-react-native`

 ### Dependencies
 In order to render the Flutterwave checkout screen this library depends on [react-native-webview](https://github.com/react-native-community/react-native-webview) ensure you properly install this library before continuing.